Brettles/midihub/README.md

 Download and build `rtpmidid` from https://github.com/davidmoreno/rtpmidid

 Download `midihub.py` and put it somewhere that you can run it.
+This is easiest done by cloning this repo.
 In AWS this is triggered every minute by cron - it automatically detects if it is still running and self-terminates if so.
 The running version starts `rtpmidid` and uses `aconnect` to join the MIDI sessions together.
-Options for where to find binaries are in `midihub.py`.
+Options for where to find binaries are in `midihub.py` are at the top of the file.

-It's up to you whether you display the statistic or not.
+It's up to you whether you display the statistics or not.
 The `update-latency.py` and `update-participants.py` scripts can help here.
 They put the data into DynamoDb - you can use a different database if you like.